-In October 2019, Katrina and Eleanor represented Roche Pharma UK at the tenth annual One Young World Summit and learnt about the inspiring work that is being carried out by One Young World Counsellor, Caroline Casey.
+In October 2019, Eleanor and Katrina learnt about the inspiring work that is being carried out by One Young World Counsellor, Caroline Casey.
 Caroline challenged business leaders to raise their game in terms of disability inclusion by launching The Valuable 500.
-The company has committed to place disability inclusion at the heart of its corporate agenda, signing up to the movement.
+Eleanor and Katrina have since led Roche's commitment to place disability inclusion at the heart of its corporate agenda by signing up to the movement.